AMDESE/AMDSEV/README.md

 <a name="kata-sev"></a>
 # Kata Containers with SEV

+[ Kata Containers ](https://katacontainers.io) is an OpenStack project designed to leverage hardware virtualization technology to provide maximum isolation for container workloads in cloud environments.
+On AMD systems, SEV can be applied to further protect the confidentiality of container workloads from the host and other tenant containers.

+<a name="kata-deps"></a>
+## External Dependencies

 To enable SEV support with Kata Containers, the following component versions are required: